LaunchPadLab/lp-redux-api/docs.md

 Redux Api middleware.
 This is implemented as a Symbol, instead of a String to guarantee uniqueness.

-The params provided as the value include anything that is support by [LP Redux Api Middleware](Middlware)
+The params provided as the value include anything that is supported by [LP Redux Api Middleware](Middlware)

 **Examples**